zabokaa/GreenUnity/README.md

 - Menu and Responsive Design
   - **Responsive Design:** The webpage follows a mobile-first approach, ensuring optimal user experience across various devices.
-  - **Menu Navigation:** The page features an intuitive menu for easy navigation, allowing users to access different sections effortlessly.
+  - **Menu Navigation:** The page features an intuitive menu for easy navigation, allowing users to access different sections.

 - Event Display
   - **Text-Only Display for Mobile:** Events are presented in a text-only format on mobile devices --> enhance readability and user experience.